Last reviewed: February 15, 2021

 World Health Organization.
 (2015).
 Medical eligibility criteria for contraceptive use (5th ed.).
 Geneva: World Health Organization Press.

 World Health Organization.
-(2018).
-Medical management of abortion.
-Geneva: World Health Organization Press.
+(2022).
+Abortion Care Guideline Geneva: World Health Organization.